cloudposse/terraform-aws-tfstate-backend/README.md

 }
 ```

 __NOTE:__ First create the bucket and table without any state enabled (Terraform will use the local file system to store state).
-You can then import the bucket and table by using [`terraform import`](https://www.terraform.io/docs/import/index.html) and store the state file into the bucket.

-Once the bucket and table have been created, configure the [backend](https://www.terraform.io/docs/backends/types/s3.html)
+Once the bucket and table have been created, configure the [backend](https://www.terraform.io/docs/backends/types/s3.html):

 ```hcl
 terraform {